 Mondulkiri: one of the few Cambodian provinces we’d not yet visited but with new road construction easing transportation concerns we thought it was definitely about time we did check out this remote yet picturesque province in the kingdom’s northeastern highlands.
 The intention is to include the province in a planned, 2 week off the beaten track Cambodia tour but we liked it so much that we’re devising a stand-alone, 4-day option available immediately so here are a few photos and comments on scenic Mondulkiri.

 Cambodia’s largest yet least populated province lies north of Kompong Cham and south of Rattanakiri with an eastern border along Vietnam’s southern Central Highlands and with aforementioned improvements in transport infrastructure can now be reached from Phnom Penh in a morning’s drive.

-The uplands are home to pine forest in the higher area’s, large stands of dry dipterocarp on hill slopes and evergreen gallery forests in the valleys.
+The uplands are home to pine forests in the higher areas, large stands of dry dipterocarp on hill slopes and evergreen gallery forests in the valleys.
 Tigers, elephants, Asian bears, gibbons and several species of hornbill are still found in the wild and we came across several commendable wildlife and birdwatching tours being proposed in protected areas.

 There’s also increasingly adventure sports options with trekking, village stays, quad bikes, a spectacular zip-line set up with a collaboration between Flight of the Gibbon and Mayura Resort and of course the excellent Elephant Valley Project.